zachhhhh/Stirling-PDF/README.md

 - Database Backup and Import (see [here](https://docs.stirlingpdf.com/Advanced%20Configuration/DATABASE) for documentation)
 - Enterprise features like SSO (see [here](https://docs.stirlingpdf.com/Advanced%20Configuration/Single%20Sign-On%20Configuration) for documentation)

+## SaaS Mode (Preview)

+Running Stirling-PDF as a hosted service now has an experimental multi-tenant foundation.
+Enable it by setting `saas.enabled=true` and configuring tenant resolution headers or subdomains.
+Once enabled, provision tenants through the admin API (`/api/v1/admin/tenants`).
+See [`docs/saas-roadmap.md`](docs/saas-roadmap.md) for the roadmap and activation checklist.

 ## PDF Features

 ### Page Operations